Learn how to apply for Optional Practical Training, maintain compliance, and qualify for the 24-month STEM extension.

 Planning for what happens after your authorization ends helps you avoid gaps in status.

-When your period of OPT ends, you receive an automatic 60-day grace period.
+When your authorized period ends, you receive an automatic 60-day grace period.
 You remain in valid status but cannot work.
 Use this time to depart the United States, change to another visa status, or begin a new academic program.
 The grace period ends immediately if you travel outside the U.S.

 The process requires coordination between your school, USCIS, and SEVP.
-Strict deadlines, detailed documentation requirements, and continuous OPT reporting obligations create multiple opportunities for errors.
+Strict deadlines, detailed documentation requirements, and continuous reporting obligations create multiple opportunities for errors.

 Lighthouse helps students manage this through diagnostic review to confirm qualification and timing, expert guidance on Form I-765 preparation and supporting documentation, case management support for reporting requirements and extensions, and coordination of employment verification and SEVP Portal updates.

 Our platform combines experienced case managers with technology built for immigration workflows, ensuring hands-on support, expert review to reduce Request for Evidence risk, and precise tracking of unemployment days and deadlines.
-Start your OPT application assessment today.
+Start your assessment today.

 You receive an automatic 60-day grace period after your authorization ends.
-You must prepare to depart the United States, change to another visa status, or apply for a different benefit.
+You must prepare to depart the United States, change to another status, or apply for a different benefit.
 You cannot work during the grace period.

 No. You don't need a job offer to apply.
 Once your EAD card is issued, you're limited to 90 days of unemployment (150 days with extension).
 Exceeding this limit terminates your status.

-You can work for any employer, including multiple employers simultaneously, as long as OPT employment directly relates to your major area of study and you work at least 20 hours per week.
+You can work for any employer, including multiple employers simultaneously, as long as employment directly relates to your major area of study and you work at least 20 hours per week.
 You can work as an independent contractor or start your own business.

 If denied, you lose qualification and must stop work immediately.
 You have until the end of your 60-day grace period to depart or change status.
 Common denial reasons include late filing, incomplete applications, or loss of valid status.

 Travel while pending is strongly discouraged and may result in your case being considered abandoned.
-If you must travel, you need a valid visa, valid OPT I-20 with a travel signature, and should consult your school first.
+If you must travel, you need a valid visa, valid I-20 with a travel signature, and should consult your school first.
 Reentry is not guaranteed during the pending period.

+What is the OPT extension?
 You must have completed credentials in a STEM field on the DHS STEM Designated Degree List, have at least one day remaining on your initial 12-month authorization, and have an employer willing to participate in E-Verify and complete Form I-983.
 File Form I-765 before your current authorization expires.

 Lighthouse provides expert guidance and legal review to strengthen your case.